wu-lee/rushkoff-archive/docs/_articles/do-you-use-your-technology-or-does-it-use-you.md

 Maybe that's why it's so appropriate they called the stuff on television "programming."
 They weren't programming the TV sets; they were programming us viewers.

-The Digital Revolution outers in their homes and schools
+**The Digital Revolution**

-The first computers most of us touched turned this cold understand them really well.
-Bet

-whole situation on its head.
-They were basically like ser tizan we grownups do, anyway.
-Most TV sets, except they also had keyboards.
-So now, in of us only had television sets when we stead of just watching what was on the TV, we could were kids, and maybe a simple videogame

-put stuff onto the monitor.
-Television changed from console.
-Computers came much later, and

-a thing we watched to a thing we made.
+The first computers most of us touched turned this whole situation on its head.
+They were basically like TV sets, except they also had keyboards.
+So now, instead of just watching what was on the TV, we could put stuff _onto_ the monitor.
+Television changed from a thing we watched to a thing we made.

 Imagine having a telephone for many years, when they did, they offered us a whole